dp-006/ml-factor-analysis/README.md

    - Groups naturally cluster together

 Step 6: Create Summary
-   - Group STRONG_GROUP variables by factor
+   - Group all variables by assigned factor
-   - List all group members for each factor
+   - List all group members for each factor (both STRONG_LOADING and WEAK_LOADING)
 ```

 #### Grouping Table Columns Explained